Sustainability

 Human powered

 • We are finding more sustainable ways to travel, from reducing the number of flights we take, to encouraging the use of two wheels over four with Cycle to Work schemes.
-In Amsterdam, 90% of our employees come to work by bike.
+In Amsterdam, 90% of our employees commute to work by bicycle.

 Greener spaces